RahmanAnsari/xkye-lang/CONTRIBUTING.md

 # Notes for Xkye Contributors

 Hi!
-If you are new to the Xkye community: welcome, and thanks for trying XKye.
+If you are new to the Xkye community: welcome, and thanks for trying Xkye.
 Please be sure to respect our [community standards](https://github.com/RahmanAnsari/xkye-lang/tree/master/CODE_OF_CONDUCT.md) in all interactions.

 ## Before filing an issue